Updated: Jan 19

 Theatre Bee has saved more than £1000 in less than a year on theatre tickets by relentlessly hunting for discounts.
 Don't believe Bee?
 Check out the bee's savings tracker which documents every pound saved on every show the bee has gone to this past year, and the source of the saving.
-This is how much the bee has saved so far this year:
+This is how much the bee has saved so far:

 You too can save hundreds, even thousands if you're a regular theatre-goer, using the tips on this page.
 These tips have worked for the bee and the bee can personally vouch for them.